New contact centre opening times

 All the information you need to apply for Ward Committee funding is on this page.

-The last date for submitting new applications for funding is 1 December 2019, new applications will be accepted after this date.
+The last date for submitting new applications for funding is 1 December 2019, new applications will not be accepted after this date.

 Please try to ensure you submit your application at least 28 days before the funding is required to allow time for your application to be processed and considered.